Spasmo: Plot

 Fritz wanders home, and makes his way to a closet full of lingerie-clad mannequins, all with puncture marks and other disfigurements.
-As he slowly makes his way to a particular mannequin, we hear the voice-over again telling us that the insanity is hereditary, as he repeatedly stabs the mannequin, releasing his pent up rage and craziness.
+As he slowly makes his way to a particular mannequin, we hear the voice-over again telling us that the insanity is hereditary, as he repeatedly stabs the mannequin, releasing his own pent up rage and insanity.

 Cast

 Production

 Director Umberto Lenzi declared that he had taken the project from Lucio Fulci and had to re-work it drastically.
 Lenzi stated he received the script from the producer written by Pino Boller, who Lenzi described as "a friend of the producer who just couldn't write.
 When they gave me the script, I had to re-write almost everything."
 Lenzi said he had to implement things that would interest an audience, such as the life sized dolls in the film.
 Lenzi later claimed that the film "was only saved thanks to my direction [...] without me it would have been worthless."

 The film was shot near Orbetello, Tuscany.